LogoLogo

 • What scenarios will be automated?

 • A range of applications can be sources of identity and targets for Lifecycle Management, with different actions supported for each integration.
-See Actions and Integrations for the current capabilities.
+See and for the current capabilities.

 Define Segmentation Criteria (Business Roles)